10 Best Diving Sites in the Philippines

 Plectorhinchus Polytaenia in Anilao Batangas – by Jnpet – Own work.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons

-Dubbed as the birthplace of diving in the Philippines, you will truly be amazed with the 40 diving sites located in this side of the country.
+Dubbed as the birthplace of diving in the Philippines, you will truly be amazed at the 40 diving sites located on this side of the country.
 It is regarded as one of the most amazing diving sites in the Philippines by several travelers and bloggers as well.